Sanix-Darker/sanixdk.xyz/content/blogs/i-reached-my-limits-with-github.md

 ---

 I still use GitHub.
-I still like pull requests.
-I still like the social part of open source there.
+I still like pull requests and the social part of open source there.

-The real problem is mostly GitHub Actions.
+The title is deliberate rage bait, but the problem in this post is mostly GitHub Actions.

 Actions became the slowest part of my feedback loop.
 One small fix becomes one push, one remote queue, and one hosted runner doing whatever it wants before it starts my job.
 If the job fails, I get the same loop again.

 The cost reaches past minutes.
 It breaks the thread in my head.